top of page

 BA (Hons) Musical Theatre

-class BA (hons) in Musical Theatre at Solent University.
+Lizzy is a classical singer, pianist and musical theatre performer who has recently graduated with a first class BA (hons) in Musical Theatre at Solent University.
 Lizzy started her musical career at The University of Aberdeen where she studied voice and piano, performing at the Royal Albert Hall as part of the Youth Chamber Choir for the BBC Proms, and as part of the ensemble in Carmen.
 She holds ABRSM Grade 8 piano and also acquired her Grade 6 music theory.
 Lizzy studied musical theatre at Solent University which gave her many experiences of solo and ensemble performances as well as piano accompaniment and music directing.
 She played the female lead role, Hope Cladwell, in Urinetown as well as many ensemble roles.
 She was also cast as the Music Director for Cabaret, Flashdance and Ghost, using her music skills to provide vocal lessons, transposition of music and harmonies as well as piano accompaniment.
 Lizzy also has teaching experience of working as a singing and piano instructor to a variety of ages.
 She is a passionate performer and hopes to pass on her skills to others.

 Jacqueline Yu - Piano tutor - Dundee, Music Collective Scotland